smilingtortoise/smilingtortoise/about.md

 permalink: /about/
 ---

-Isabel daSilva is a teacher and consultant based in Idaho and Arizona.
+Isabel daSilva is a teacher, consultant, and coach based in Idaho and Arizona.